 The Evolving Landscape of Digital Governance

 Digital technology systems have emerged as one of the most important organizing structures of contemporary society.
-As a result, the challenge of governing social systems is increasingly overlapping with the challenge of governing digital technology, the scope of which is rapidly expanding through blockchain-related innovation and a general trend towards automation.
+As a result, the challenge of governing society is increasingly overlapping with the challenge of governing digital technology, the scope of which is rapidly expanding through blockchain-related innovation and a general trend towards automation.

-Up until now, the key mechanisms of digital governance were spread between five partly overlapping areas:
+Up until now, the key mechanisms of digital governance were spread between five (partly overlapping) areas: